selendra/selendra-wiki/docs/learn/learn-consensus.md

 also encompasses a chain selection algorithm (longest chain rule in Bitcoin).
 Similarly, PoS is a set of rules for selecting the validator set and does not specify a chain selection rule or how a chain might reach finality.
 PoS algorithms have traditionally been paired with an algorithm for coming to Byzantine agreement between nodes.
-For example, [Tendermint](learn-comparisons-cosmos.md) is a practical Byzantine fault tolerant algorithm that uses PoS as its validator set selection method.

 ## Why not Proof of Work?